 Whatever your choices are, Odysseus' homeland guarantees an unforgettable vacation experience, as well as unique illustrations to the places the great Homeric hero walked.

 Most beaches are rocky or are surrounded by rocks.
-You better wear sneakers or plimsolls,
+You better wear sneakers or plimsolls, as walking on flip-flops and sandals is tiring and dangerous.

 If you decide to move by a car, a scooter or a bicycle, be very careful and don't speed up.
 Ithaca has many goats and you'll see most of them on a close turn or jumping in the middle of the road from bushes.